 Our results also have policy implications.
-Regulators try to prevent or punish fraud that leads to the wasteful funding of bad firms.
 As we have shown, simply saying "buyer beware" may not do much to prevent fraud.
-Nevertheless, tougher disclosure standards can actually worsen the problem.
-If tougher disclosure standards improve the precision of free signals absent fraud, managers have more incentive to commit fraud to "noise things up."
-To be effective, disclosure standards must directly make fraud more difficult.
+Nevertheless, tougher disclosure standards can actually make fraud more prevalent.
+If tougher disclosure standards improve the precision of public signals in the absence of fraud, managers of bad firms have more incentive to commit fraud to "noise things up," and the probability of fraud increases.
+To be effective against fraud, disclosure standards must directly make fraud more difficult.